If you’re a coach looking for clients, Pinterest is a great platform to focus on.

 How to find coaching clients FAST with Pinterest – Final thoughts

-I hope this post has helped you realise Pinterest can be a great tool for coaches.
+I hope this post has helped you realize Pinterest can be a great tool for coaches.

 And it is the perfect platform to find coaching clients!